Legendre Polynomials Roots and the $F$-Pure Threshold of bivariate Forms: Roots of Deuring Polynomials In Prime Characteristic

-\begin{deff} Fix an integer $n\geq 0$.
-We define to be the formal antiderivative of the polynomial $H\{n-1\}(\lam)$ with constant coefficient $0$. \end{deff}

 In \cite{SELF}, we prove: \begin{lem}\labelt{pascalConnection}Fix an integer $n\geq 0$.
-Let $F=F\{n-1\}(\lam)\in \QQ[\lam]$, which is the formal antiderivative of the polynomial $H\{n-1\}(\lam)$ with constant coefficient $0$.
+Let $F=F(\lam)\in \QQ[\lam]$ be the formal antiderivative of the polynomial $H\{n-1\}(\lam)$ with constant coefficient $0$.
 We denote $H\{n-1\} = F'$.
 Then Note that this equality holds characteristic 0 and thus in all positive characteristics $n<p$. \end{lem}

-We next develop differential equations for $H\{n\}$ and $F\{n\}$ that will help us to investigate their roots.
+We next develop differential equations for $H\{n\}$ it formal antiderivative that will help us to investigate their roots.
 Once we do that, we can use the following lemma to deduce properties of their roots:

 \begin{lem}\labelt{repRootsDELem} Let $K$ be a field of prime characteristic $p$.
 Let $F\in K[\lam]$ of degree $d<p$ and denote $F',F''$ as its first and second derivative, respectively.
 Suppose that $F$ satisfies a differential equation of the form